|Support||Help Desk, Chat, Videos & Knowledge Base|

 Namecheap has a *very* interesting email hosting plan for businesses that don’t want to do Google or Microsoft’s productivity suite.
 It’s a great way to save money while maintaining an @company domain email address.
 See their plans.

 Namecheap built its own template-driven website builder.
 It comes bundled with the purchase of a hosting plan.
-The end result is many of the benefits of a hosted website builder (like Wix, Weebly, WordPress.com, or Jimdo), but on a server that you totally control.
-See their website builder here.
+The end result is that you get many of the benefits of an all-inclusive website builder (like Wix or Weebly), but on a server that you control.
+You can check out Namecheap’s website builder here.

 Namecheap’s Web Hosting vs. WordPress Hosting

-- WordPress is simply software that can run on any Linux server with PHP (aka “regular web hosting“).
+- WordPress software can run on any Linux server with PHP (aka “regular web hosting“).

 - WordPress does use some server resources at an above-average rate and others at a lower rate.

-- WordPress also has very predictable problems & needs.
+- WordPress also has some issues.
 It needs to be regularly updated.
 It is database driven – not static.
 It uses plugins to add functionality.
 That’s great, but it can create temporary security vulnerabilities.

-- So – hosting companies saw an opportunity to create whole clusters of servers with only WordPress websites.
+- So – hosting companies saw an opportunity to create whole clusters of servers built exclusively for WordPress websites.

 - Since they were all together, they could also provide dedicated support and some specific WordPress add-on services at a cost-effective rate.